direktspeed/node-m-proxy/README.md

 Browser <--/                   \--> Device
 ```

+<small>Many clients may connect to a single device.
+A single client may connect to many devices.</small>

 It's the kind of thing you'd use to build a poor man's VPN, or port-forward router.

 The M-PROXY Protocol